akhilanarayanan/Golang-command-line-application/README.md

 ## Concurrency
 The last step of this project was to implement `getinfo` using concurrency.

-I've included 8 images line plots gotten using data from `small.txt` and `large.txt` and having used concurrency and having not used concurrency.

 The `RequestID` is the order that URL was in the original text files.
-But the order they are in the csv file is the order that the request completed.
+But the order they are in the csv file is the order that the request completed, so the numbers will appear to be all over the place.